eye-division/jennyblyth/_gallery/martin-smith.md

   North Wall Arts Centre, South Parade, Summertown, Oxford OX2 7JN

-  ***Touching The Earth***marks the moment where these two artists meet - a point of balance where the intangible meets substance.&nbsp; Both artists delight in the earthiness of an organic sense of form whilst celebrating an ethereal ambivalence.&nbsp;
+  ***Touching The Earth&nbsp;***marks the moment where these two artists meet - a point of balance where the intangible meets substance.&nbsp; Both artists delight in the earthiness of an organic sense of form whilst celebrating an ethereal ambivalence.&nbsp;